GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 ## Book Meetings
 *Customers & Partners only*

 Support and review calls are included with all VIP support contracts.
 To schedule a call with Gluu navigate to the Book Meetings section of your Gluu support dashboard.
 If you'd like help troubleshooting a specific implementation issue, book a support call.
 For high level security reviews, design discussions, etc., book a review call.
+To book meetings, login to the support portal and visit [https://support.gluu.org/company-booking/](https://support.gluu.org/company-booking/).